microcks/microcks.io/content/documentation/explanations/deployment-topologies.md

 ## 2. Local instances

 As a developer, you may want to use Microcks directly on your laptop during your development iterations and within your unit tests with the help of [Testcontainers](https://testcontainers.com).
 Running it directly in your IDE is also possible via [DevContainers](https://containers.dev).
-This ease the pain in manging dependencies and gives you fast feddback.
+This eases the pain in managing dependencies and gives you fast feedback.

 <div align="center">
 {{< figure src="images/documentation/deployment-topologies-local.png" width="50%" >}}
 </div>

 In such a topology, Microcks instances are considered *"Ephemeral"* and thus don't keep history.
 They can be configured with custom datasets but with the risk of drifting.
-Frequent synchronization need to happen to avoid this.
+Frequent synchronization needs to happen to avoid this.

 #### Benefits
 ✅ Directly run in IDE or unit tests!<br/>